Why Spacing Is the Most Undertaught Fundamental

 Two reasons.

-First: it requires vision.
+It requires vision.
 A player has to see the whole court, not just the ball.
-Kids are naturally fixated on the ball.
-Training court vision takes hundreds of repetitions of not looking at the ball, which feels wrong and uncomfortable.
+Kids are ball-fixated by nature.
+Training court vision takes hundreds of repetitions of not looking at the ball — and it feels wrong the entire time.

 The drill worth trying